nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_allergies.md

 ```
 {% endraw %}

-{% include important.html content="AngularJS tags (e.g ng-repeat) are present merely to indicate to a developer the structure of the table content.
-Presence of these tags are not intended to imply use of any specific technology." %}
+{% include custominfocallout.html content="**Important:** AngularJS tags (e.g ng-repeat) are present merely to indicate to a developer the structure of the table content.
+Presence of these tags are not intended to imply use of any specific technology." type="warning" %}

 ## Example View ##